"In truth, a family is what you make it."

 This isn't a necessity, but I always like to inform my clients that I do work alongside with Melissa Cook and she is fabulous in this department!
-We can just tack this to your retainer fee, or you can pay her the day of.
+A full portrait session with me does include a "Mommy & Me" Makeover already, but if you're in need of additional services, or if you are booking a Digitals Only Collection, we can just tack this to your retainer fee.
 But she's wonderful with capturing the "natural" look, and she can even make you look dramatic if that's what you're going for!

 Otherwise, if you're planning on doing your own hair and makeup, here's a few pointers I recommend keeping in mind:

 1.)
 If you don't do your makeup often, less is more.

 - Makeup can be super hard to take off, so if you end up messing up, I'd hate for you to scrub your face until you're red just hours before your session!